PrintKey Administrative Resources

 Legal references

-Sections of the Supplemental Pension Plans Act This link will open in a new window.
-(SPPA), the Regulation respecting supplemental pension plans This link will open in a new window.
-(RRSPP) and the Regulation respecting the exemption of certain categories of pension plans from the application of provisions of the Supplemental Pension Plans Act This link will open in a new window.
-(Regulation – Categories).
+Regulation respecting the exemption of certain categories of pension plans from the application of provisions of the Supplemental Pension Plans Act (Regulation – Categories).

 To obtain the names and contact information of most service providers (actuaries, managers, communications consultants, etc.), you can consult the directory of service providers published annually in certain journals that specialize in employee benefits, including: